Dutch Signs in Xixinan

 We return later that day.
 It’s Valentine’s Day and in a coffee store see a Chinese translation of Toon Tellegen’s Het Verlangen van de Egel (刺猬的愿望).
 Eva, who’s learning Dutch, reads the cover in broken Dutch.

-Daoists will say that in the city, people are too far away from nature; that it has no seasons; that the future is a concept created by man; that this is why people are unhappy.
+Daoists will say that in the city, people are too far away from nature; that it has no seasons; you have strawberries all the time, and your work doesn’t change.
+The future is a concept created by man; and this is why people are unhappy.
 In nature, the world is perfect as it is; rivers flow, seasons change.
 And I can see that here.
 The colors and even the shape of the land change with the months.
-I know I’ve go to back to the city after this holiday break, but for now, I’ll take as much of this as I can.
+I know I’ve got to go back to the city after this holiday break, but for now, I’ll take as much of this as I can.

 In the early morning